-Offences of unlawful sexual intercourse with a girl under 14 or under 17 were in place prior to the introduction of the new legislation in February 2009.
+A range of offences, including unlawful sexual intercourse with a girl under 14 or under 17, were in place prior to the introduction of The Sexual Offences (Northern Ireland) Order 2008 in February 2009.
 The offences now in place are sexual activity involving a child under 13 or under 16 and causing sexual activity without consent.
 Classification 70 Sexual activity with a person with a mental disorder has also been included in this larger category.